ServerlessLLM/serverlessllm.github.io/docs/stable/getting_started/docker_quickstart.md

 This guide will help you get started with the basics of using ServerlessLLM with Docker.
 Please make sure you have Docker installed on your system and have installed ServerlessLLM CLI following the [installation guide](./installation.md).

+## Pre-requirements

+Ensure you have the following pre-requirements installed:

+1. **GPUs**: Ensure you have at least 2 GPUs available.
+If more GPUs are provided, you can adjust the number of workers and the number of devices assigned to each worker.
+2. **NVIDIA Docker Toolkit**: This allows Docker to use NVIDIA GPUs.
+You can find the installation guide [here](https://docs.nvidia.com/datacenter/cloud-native/container-toolkit/install-guide.html).

 ## Local Test Using Docker

 First, let's start a local Docker-based ray cluster to test the ServerlessLLM.